EKI-INDRADI/EKI-INDRADI/README.md

 ## EKI INDRADI

+"Don't fight the Fed" is a well-known market mantra.
+The idea is to buy stocks when the Fed is lowering interest rates and sell when the Fed is raising them.

 "Berubah ketika mengetahui harus berubah adalah sebuah keterlambatan, kita tidak dapat mengubah arah angin tetapi kita bisa merubah layar kapal untuk mencapai tujuan."

 "TIME > KNOWLEDGE > MONEY". #2024_3_DIGIT_MOTIVATION